Package Torello.Java

 public static java.lang.String timeStr()

-Returns the current time as aString
+Returns the current time as aString.- Returns:

 - military time - with AM|PM (redundant) added too.